milka77/z-services/README.md

 Every coding, styling is made by myself.

 ## Deployment
 The site is hosted and published using GitHub pages and deployed from the master branch only.
 The publishing steps you can find [here](https://help.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
 To deploy correctly the site the landing page must be named index.html.
-Future updated will shown automatically on the page you don't need to do anything.
+Future updated will be shown automatically on the page you don't need to do anything.

 ## Testing